StateFarm-STEM/hablogger/c/arduino/lesson2/README.md

   delay(900);
 }
 ```
-- If you are having trouble make sure that the usb cord is plugged in to both the arduino and the pc/laptop that you are using
+- If you are having trouble make sure that the USB cord is plugged in to both the Arduino and the pc/laptop that you are using

 ### [Need help?](https://github.com/StateFarm-STEM/pyinthesky#need-some-help)